wuxxin/csi-whofi/system-workflow.md

 - **Mark completed tasks in `tasks.md`** immediately after finishing them.
 - Add new sub-tasks or TODOs discovered during development to `tasks.md` under a “Discovered During Work” section.
+- Add new dependencies installed via uv pip install during this task to pyproject.toml
+- Append summary of changes to `done.md`.

 ### 📎 Style & Conventions